scalyr/scalyr-agent-2/docs/architecture.md

 * It's responsible for reading the log content from disk and sending it to the Scalyr API
 * It's told what it should be reading / copying.
-  * It get's a list of log files which it should be copying / uploading to Scalyr + the corresponding log file settings (what parser should be used, any reduction or samplying rules, arbitrary attributes associated with that log file, etc.)
+  * It get's a list of log files which it should be copying / uploading to Scalyr + the corresponding log file settings (what parser should be used, any redaction or sampling rules, arbitrary attributes associated with that log file, etc.)
 * It also performs glob expansion (user can specify a glob for files to monitor, e.g.
   ``/var/log/mongodb/*.log``)